- Safety Guide & Disclaimer

 - Ensure the Surface docking connector is fully seated and protrudes through the top:

 - Lay the main dock body and the MS OEM docking electronics plus cage on a flat surface.
 Use the included #4 1/2" screws to fasten the cage to the main Vertical dock body.
 Ensure the cage snugs up against the main dock body but do not over-tighten.
 Over-tightening can crack the plastic.
-This is a crucial step - if the screws are not tight enough then you may not have a reliable docking connection:
+Also do not use too much force on the screwdriver as you can damage the channels that accept the screws.
+This is a crucial step - if the screws are not tight enough or are over-tightened, then you may not have a reliable docking connection:

 - Use the provided cable-tie to cinch up the MS OEM dock electronics cable out of the way.
 Do not cinch the cable too tightly otherwise you may damage the cable:

 - Select two VESA retainer bars to fasten the Vertical dock to a VESA monitor arm/mount.
 The two short bars can be used for vertical docking.
 To enable horizontal/landscape mode, use one of the longer bars in the top position on the Dock.
-If two longer bars are provided, use both for best results: The smooth long bar is designed to secure the Surface Pro 3.
-The bar with an extra notch is designed to secure the Surface Pro 4 / Pro 2017 / Pro 6.
-Other models will have differently shaped bars.
-All models include 4 or more screws and matching nuts:
+If two longer bars are provided, use both for best results.
+Depending on the model ordered, the bars may be shaped differently:

-- Here is the final assembly in Vertical-only docking mode:
+- Here is the final assembly in Vertical-only docking mode (Surface Book model pictured)

 Snap in docking electronics